cs399f24/eventsManager/README.md

 3. Open the S3 console
 4. Select create a bucket

-   **Bucket Name:** eventsManagerS3Bucket <add today's date (ex. eventsmanager_s3bucket-     XX-XX-XX)>
+   **Bucket Name:** eventsManagerS3Bucket <add today's date (ex. eventsmanager_s3bucket-XX-XX-XX)>

    In the Permissions tab, enable public access and configure bucket policy to allow public access to files.
 Select the ackowledgement statement.
 Then select create bucket.

-6. Navigate the S3 Console to buckets and select the bucket you just created.
+5. Navigate the S3 Console to buckets and select the bucket you just created.
-7. Navigate to and select Permissions tab.
+6. Navigate to and select Permissions tab.
-8. Scroll down to Bucket Policy and click edit
+7. Scroll down to Bucket Policy and click edit
-9. Paste this bucket policy
+8. Paste this bucket policy
   ```bash
  {
     "Version": "2012-10-17",